 - You can still find information about transfer credit for courses taken at De Anza, along with directions on how to report those courses on the UC and CSU Applications, by visiting the ASSIST News page on De Anza's website.

 What is Articulation?

-Articulation is the process of evaluating courses, or a sequence of courses, to determine whether a particular course offered at one educational system/institution (e.g. De Anza College) will meet the requirements for admission, transfer credit, general education, or lower-division major preparation at another educational system or institution (e.g. California State University, University of California, or a California private college or university).
+Articulation is the process of evaluating courses, or a sequence of courses, to determine whether a particular course offered at one educational institution (such as.
+De Anza College) will meet the requirements for admission, transfer credit, general education or lower-division major preparation at another educational institution (such as the California State University system, University of California or a private university).

-This process ensures that courses completed at DAC will be credited toward baccalaureate degree requirements upon transferring to a four-year college or university.
+This process ensures that courses completed at De Anza will be credited toward bachelor's degree requirements upon transferring to a four-year college or university.

 The following resources and tools are intended to provide information for the purposes of transfer student advising.

 - ASSIST News

 - General Education Requirements

 - Guaranteed Admission

 Students planning to transfer to a four-year college or university are encouraged to consult with a DAC counselor or academic adviser to develop an educational plan.